 Anwar hails 'new dawn for Malaysia' following release from prison

-The 70-year-old walked free from Cheras Rehabiliation Hospital after being granted a full royal pardon from Malaysia’s king, Sultan Muhammad V.
+The 70-year-old walked free from Cheras Rehabilitation Hospital after being granted a full royal pardon from Malaysia’s king, Sultan Muhammad V.

 Speaking to the assembled media outside his home after his audience with the king, Anwar expressed his gratitude to all who fought for his freedom.